Neighborhood Catalyst Grant

 The Catalyst Grant Committee (CGC), comprised of Impact 100 Richmond and neighborhood leaders (identified with the help of the Community Foundation) sets the grant focus area(s) based on neighborhood recommendations.
 Focus areas may be narrowed even more to help with specific needs, such as:

 ● Neighborhood Character

 ● After School Hours

 $13,500 to the Historic Fulton Memorial Park.
-Historic Fulton Memorial Park is dedicated to healing old wounds and creating new and vibrant memories.
-The park will memorialize the displacement of thousands of residents during the 1970s Fulton Urban Renewal Plan, which destroyed more than 800 homes, businesses and churches.
+Historic Fulton Memorial Park aims to bring healing and memorialize the displacement of thousands of residents during the 1970s Fulton Urban Renewal Plan, which destroyed more than 800 homes, businesses and churches.

 Historic Fulton Memorial Park is incredibly important to new and long-term residents who have been working on it for more than seven years.
-With primary funding provided by the City of Richmond, park completion is expected in 2020, which also marks the 50th anniversary of the razing of Historic Fulton.
-Our funds will provide park furnishings such as benches and trash cans that will allow the park to be used right away.
-Pink dogwood trees will be planted to honor local women who have kept their families and community together against all odds.
+With primary funding provided by the City of Richmond, the park completion will open in 2020, exactly 50 years after the razing of this neighborhood.
+Our funds will help make the park immediately usable by the public, providing benches and trash receptacles.
+We also will fund the planting of memorial dogwood trees to honor the strength of the Fulton women who have fought hard to keep their families together and connected, despite many obstacles over the last 50 years.
 Our funds will be deployed through the Enrichmond Foundation.

 $11,500 to Innovate Fulton, Inc. Led and staffed by community volunteers, Innovate Fulton is focused on the revitalization of Greater Fulton's commercial corridor.
 Their plans are based on direct feedback from the Fulton neighborhood.
 Our funds will provide ongoing website communications, a much-needed design for the commercial corridor and support to host a block party next Fall.
 Our funds will be deployed through Storefront for Community Design.

 Read more about Greater Fulton's regrowth and progress: